Tanya Aviles-Therrien, B.S., M.S.Ed., DAS

 What advice would you give to young women entering your industry?

-My advice to young women entering the wellness and menopause coaching industry is to prioritize self-care and self-compassion, be flexible in how you deliver services, focus on educating and supporting clients through life transitions, and always show up as the best version of yourself—own the room, know your worth, and stay true to your vision.
+My advice to young women entering the wellness and menopause coaching space is to prioritize your own self-care and self-compassion first, because you can't guide others if you're running on empty.
+Stay flexible in how you deliver your services and focus on truly educating and supporting women through real life transitions.
+Lead with empathy, but also with confidence.
+Know your worth, trust your voice, and stay grounded in your vision.
+That’s what will set you apart.

 What are the biggest challenges or opportunities in your field right now?